Obsidian Meaning Properties Facts and Photos

 This characteristic is typical of many brittle materials which are not crystalline.
 Edges will often be curved and can be as sharp as a razor blade.

-More recently scalpels used by surgeons have been made from obsidian blades instead of conventional steel.
-They create a finer incision hence wounds heal faster with less tissue damage.
-The result is minimal scarring.
+In recent years the scalpel used by surgeons have been made from obsidian blades instead of conventional steel.
+They create a finer incision hence wounds heal faster and with less tissue damage.
+The result is less scarring.

 A steel scalpel has a cutting edge similar to a saw due to the metal's crystalline structure.
-The edge of a non crystalline material is completely smooth so the incision is cleaner and more precise.
+The edge of a non crystalline material such as obsidian is completely smooth so the incision is cleaner and more precise.

-The colour of obsidian is determined by the inclusions and impurities present.
+The colour of obsidian is determined by inclusions and/or impurities present.
 Tiny bubbles caused by water vapour, air or gas can also produce different types of sheen.